sunnweiwei/spanish-reddit-dialogues-corpus/README.md

 We collect comments from Reddit during 2019.
 We first download all the comments submitted in 2019 from the [pushshift.io](https://files.pushshift.io/reddit/); then we identify the language of each comment using a classifier trained by fastText; finally, we match comments based on their parent_id to construct the context.
 Our Spanish Reddit dialogue corpus contains 2,012,992 conversations.

-Download from [Google Drive](https://drive.google.com/drive/folders/1jH66h7Rs_xlWJCQP7kpCRnyUBdiwU6xp?usp=sharing) or Baidu Wangpan
+Download from [drive.google](https://drive.google.com/drive/folders/1jH66h7Rs_xlWJCQP7kpCRnyUBdiwU6xp?usp=sharing) or pan.baidu